Vishal-Pattar/VisionWizardsWebApp/README.md

 # Vision Wizards Web App

-VisionWizardsWebApp is a web application designed to demonstrate advanced computer vision capabilities.
-The application provides functionalities such as person detection, video streaming, and user authentication.
+## Overview

+VisionWizardsWebApp is designed to provide real-time analytics for detecting passenger falls on escalators using a dedicated CCTV camera.
+The system identifies fall incidents and triggers alerts to prevent accidents or train overruns.

 ## Features

-- **Person Detection:** Real-time detection of people in video streams.
-- **Video Streaming:** Stream video from different sources with integrated person detection.
-- **User Authentication:** Secure login and user management.
-- **Notification System:** Get notifications based on detection events.
+- **Real-time Fall Detection**: Monitors escalator footage to identify passenger falls.
+- **Alert System**: Sends immediate alerts to relevant personnel to avert potential accidents.
+- **Analytics Dashboard**: Displays fall statistics and trends for further analysis.

 ## Getting Started